WenBank/fritz-android-tutorials/README.md

 [ ![Codeship Status for fritzlabs/fritz-sdk-android](https://app.codeship.com/projects/c74152e0-65d1-0136-2d69-32e87736c6c6/status?branch=master)](https://app.codeship.com/projects/297281)
 [![Twitter](https://img.shields.io/badge/twitter-@fritzlabs-blue.svg?style=flat)](http://twitter.com/fritzlabs)

-Fritz is the machine learning platform for iOS and Android developers.
+Fritz AI is the machine learning platform for iOS and Android developers.
+Teach your mobile apps to see, hear, sense, and think.
 [Sign up](https://app.fritz.ai/register) for a free account to see how you can include machine learning features in your app.

 **Vision API: Prebuilt models that you can simply drop into your apps:**